 We are almost in 2022!
 And now is the best time to briefly recap the top statistics and trends of 2021 and see what we can expect in the upcoming year.

-So we’ve made it into 2020.
-A new decade means that there’s a lot more things business owners should keep their eyes on in the new age.
+A new year means that there are a lot more things business owners should keep their eyes on in the new age.
 After all, most of today’s biggest social platforms blew up in the past 10 years.
 As you get ready to start new campaigns and strategies for your business in the new year, consider some of these facts and trends about the current state of social platforms.

 What are social media statistics

 If you’re reading this article or have used any form of social media in the past few years, you very likely know what social media statistics or analytics are.
 They are data based off your account activity and followers – engagement rate, numbers of likes, video videos, what kind of posts do well, what kind don’t do well, etc. They’re extremely crucial to monitor and care for to ensure success on social media.

 You can post as much content you want, but without statistics or analytical data, you won’t know what is working for your brand and audience (and what isn’t).
 Statistics will tell you what kind of posts your followers interact with more in terms of likes and comments, helping you better gauge your overall content strategy – meaning your video, imagery, and even post copy can change – for the better.

 However, considering how much social media platforms have evolved in recent years, trends in social media have changed, so factors you should be looking for in 2022 are changing as well.